6XvdCwF9/HINTBOT/datasets/README.md

 # Input

-A txt file, each line indicates a P2P botnet infection interaction, following is a example:
+A txt file, each line indicates a P2P botnet infection interaction, following is an example:

  ![img.png](img.png)